glottospace/glottospace/README.md

 # Development

-This package is still under active development.
-While the basic functionality has been implemented, we’re still working on adding new functions and improving existing ones.
-While using **glottospace** you will certainly find bugs or encounter things you might find confusing.
+We’re still actively developing the **glottospace** package by adding new functions and improving existing ones.
+Although the package is stable, you might find bugs or encounter things you might find confusing.
 You can help me improve the package by:

 -   Sending an email to [Sietze Norder](mailto:s.j.norder@hum.leidenuniv.nl) with a clear